DFE-Digital/teaching-vacancies/config/localhost/https/README.md

 ## Getting set up for development

 You will need 4 files for this task.
-Access them from the [secrets repository][secrets-repository]:
+Access them from our secrets store (Keybase at time of writing):

 - RootCA.pem
 - RootCA.key